airbus-seclab/crashos/README.md

 Note : CrashOS is a work in progress.
 Please report any issue [here](https://github.com/airbus-seclab/crashos/issues).

 # Hardware and software requirements
-CrashOS only works on Intel x86 hardware architecture, requires gcc-multilib (to be compiled on x86-64) and GRUB to boot.
+CrashOS only works on Intel x86 hardware architecture, requires `gcc-multilib` (to be compiled under x86-64) and GRUB to boot.
+The kernel is multiboot compliant.

-# Installation
+# Installation (ie. VMWare)
 To install CrashOS, first compile the project with the main Makefile.
-It will create the 32-bits executable [test.bin](https://github.com/airbus-seclab/crashos/blob/master/build/test.bin).
+It will create the 32-bits executable `test.bin`.
 `.../crashos$ make`

-Then install test.bin and Grub in a bootable storage, and use this bootable storage to launch the VM in your hypervisor.
-A example of installation with Vmware is included in the Makefile by executing the following command line:
+Then install `test.bin` on the provided VMWare disk image to test it under VMWare hypervisor.
+You need `vmware-mount`command line tool and the ability to mount `ext2` filesystems.

-`.../crashos$ make install`
+`.../crashos$ sudo make install`

-Don't forget to adapt the VM path in the script [tools/installer_vmware.sh](https://github.com/airbus-seclab/crashos/blob/master/tools/installer_vmware.sh): `VMPATH="/home/xxx/Vmware/${VMNAME}"`

 # Usage